Martin ...

 They lived at 34 Beechwood Drive, Illingworth.

-During World War II, and he served as a Sapper with the 754th Army Field Company Royal Engineers.
+During World War II, he served as a Sapper with the 754th Army Field Company Royal Engineers.

 He died of wounds in Sicily [13th August 1943] (aged 27).